sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach

 The Inband flow analyzer feature is newly developed.
-It is a static configuration feature, adapting the CONFIG_DB directly on top of the associated OrchAgent.
-There is no manager component involved.

 ### 1.2.2 Container
 No new containers are added for Inband Flow Analyzer (IFA) feature.

 ### 1.2.3 SAI Overview

 The SAI TAM spec specifies the TAM APIs to be used to configure the IFA functionality.
-Please refer to SAI-Proposal-TAM2.0-v2.0.docx in [https://github.com/opencomputeproject/SAI/pull/959/files](https://github.com/opencomputeproject/SAI/pull/959/files) for more details.
+Please refer to SAI-Proposal-TAM2.0-v2.0.docx in [https://github.com/opencomputeproject/SAI/tree/master/doc/TAM](https://github.com/opencomputeproject/SAI/tree/master/doc/TAM) for more details.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases